Samsung expands patent row with Apple in Germany

-SEOUL Dec 19 Samsung Electronics (005930.KS) has filed new claims in its patent war with Apple Inc (AAPL.O) over alleged patent infringements in Germany, a spokesman for the company said on Monday.
+SEOUL Samsung Electronics has filed new claims in its patent war with Apple Inc over alleged patent infringements in Germany, a spokesman for the company said on Monday.

 The tech giant added four patents to its ongoing infringement case related to the telecommunications standard technology WCDMA for 3G mobile handsets, which was filed in April, the spokesman said.